tim-smart/effect-rx/README.md

 )

 export function CreateUserComponent() {
-  // If your function returns a Result, you can use the useRxSetPromise hook const createUser = useRxSetPromise(createUserRx) return (
+  // If your function returns a Result, you can use the useAtomSetPromise hook const createUser = useAtomSetPromise(createUserAtom) return (
     <button
       onClick={async () => {